 Sanford police issued a statement Wednesday defending their decision not to arrest Zimmerman.
 They said that when officers arrived, he claimed self-defense, "which at the time was supported by physical evidence and testimony."

-Police Chief Bill Lee said Zimmerman claimed he was attacked by Martin after he had given up his chase and was returning to his truck.
+The police chief said Zimmerman claimed he was attacked by Martin after he had given up his chase and was returning to his truck.

 In a letter to the Orlando Sentinel, Zimmerman's father said his son wasn't a racist.
 Zimmerman's mother is Hispanic.
 "He would be the last to discriminate for any reason whatsoever," Robert Zimmerman wrote.

 Zimmerman moved with his parents from Manassas, Va., to Florida about a decade ago.
 He lived with his parents in nearby Lake Mary for several years before moving to the Retreat at Twin Lakes, records show.
 He lives in the gated community with his wife, Shellie, a licensed cosmetologist, but is now in hiding because of death threats.

 Zimmerman had taken classes at the local community college, but his work history was spotty.
 He worked at a pressure washing business and then at CarMax, the national used-car dealer, but left in 2008, according to court records.
 It was not immediately clear what he did for CarMax or what he has been doing since then.